williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 }
 ~~~

-#### Enroll User with Okta Verify Push Factor
+#### Enroll RSA SecurID Factor
 {:.api .api-operation}

-Enrolls a user with an Okta verify push factor.
-The factor must be [activated](#activate-push-factor) after enrollment by following the `next` link relation to complete the enrollment process.
+Enrolls a user with a RSA SecurID factor and a [token profile](factors.html#token-profile).
+RSA tokens must be verified with the [current pin+passcode](factors.html#factor-verification-object) as part of the enrollment request.

 ##### Request Example
 {:.api .api-request .api-request-example}